-SUMMARY OF MEDICAL BENEFITS

-(Active Participants and their Dependents)

-This chart explains the benefits payable by the Plan.
-See also the Exclusions and Definitions sections of this Booklet for important information.
-All benefits are subject to the deductible except where noted.
-Coinsurance expenses are separate for each category and are not interchangeable.

-IMPORTANT: Non-PPO Providers are paid according to the Usual, Customary and Reasonable Charges as defined in the Definitions section and could result in balance billing to you.

-Non-Medicare Participants Medicare Participants Plan Plan Plan Plan Benefit Description Explanation and Limitations Pays - PPO Pays- Non-PPO Pays - PPO Pays- Non-PPO Providers (% of Allowed Amount) Providers (% of Allowed Amount) Providers (% of Allowed Amount) Providers (% of Allowed Amount) Rehabilitative Facility Preauthorization required for inpatient services for non-Medicare eligible participants.
+SUMMARY OF MEDICAL BENEFITS (Active Participants and their Dependents) All benefits are subject to the its payable by the Plan.
+See also the Exclusions and Definitions sections o e deductible except where noted.
+Coinsurance expenses are separate for ea s are paid according to the Usual, Customary and Reasonable Charge result in balance billing to you. ch category a and are not in terchangeable e.
+Benefit Description Explanation and Limitations edicare ipants Plan Pays- Non-PPO Providers (% of Allowed Amount) icare ipants Plan Pays- Non-PPO Providers (% of Allowed Amount) Rehabilitative Facility Preauthorization required for inpatient services for non-Medicare eligible participants.
 The Allowed Amount is reduced by 25%, up to \$1,200, if preauthorization requirement is not followed.
 Benefit limited to 30 days maximum per Calendar Year.
 Must be admitted within one year from condition onset date.
-90% 85% 200/ 6 Outpatient Rehabilitation Benefit limited to \$60 per visit.
-90% 85% 20% of Medicare limited charge and up to 50% of the Home Health Care Patient must be homebound.
+90% 85% 20% of Medicare Outpatient Rehabilitation Benefit limited to \$60 per visit.
+90% 85% Home Health Care Patient must be homebound.
 Not subject to deductible.
 Prescription and nursing notes required.
 Maximum of 130 visits each Calendar Year.
-90% 50% charges Hospice Care Not subject to deductible, benefit limited to 6 months per lifetime.
-90% 50% approve difficult charges be difference between Dialysis Services are not subject to deductible or coinsurance when Medicare becomes the Secondary Payer (usually beginning with the 4th month of End Stage Renal Disease [ESRD] treatment.
+90% 50% No charge for Medicare limited charge and up to 50% of the Hospice Care • Not subject to deductible, benefit limited to 6 months per lifetime.
+90% 50% - Medicare the approve difference charges between Dialysis Services are not subject to deductible or coinsurance when Medicare becomes the Secondary Payer (usually beginning with the 4th month of End Stage Renal Disease [ESRD] treatment.
 Benefits for kidney dialysis are paid at 150% of the current Medicare reimbursement amount when Medicare is the secondary payer under Medicare rules, or 100% of the current Medicare reimbursement amount (subject to coordination of benefits with Medicare) when Medicare is the primary payer under Medicare rules.
 90% 50% Medicare limited charge and billed amount